microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

 * The latest version of macOS, minus 2 major versions.
 For example, the current version of macOS is macOS 14 Sonoma, so we expect vcpkg to work as far back as macOS 12 Monterey.
 This is intended to track with Apple's own support for macOS.
-* Contemporary versions of the XCode Console Tools for a given release of macOS
+* Contemporary versions of the Xcode Command Line Tools for a given release of macOS

 ### Linux